 Skip to content

-Event Alert Templates
+Custom Event Notification Templates

 Template Variables

-The syntax used for rendering variables is {{ Field Name }} and available event fields for text rendering are shown below:
+The syntax for rendering variables is {{ field_name }}, and the following event fields can be used for text rendering:

 Template Variable Type Description

-datetimestamp Integer Event generation time in seconds
+date, timestamp Integer Event generation time.
+Unit is in seconds

-df_date_range Integer Event time range in seconds
+df_date_range Integer Time range.
+Unit is in seconds

-df_status String(Enum) Event status, the possible values are:
+df_status String(Enum) Event status, possible values are:

-df_event_id String Event unique ID
+df_event_id String Unique event ID

-df_monitor_id String Alarm policy ID
+df_monitor_id String Alert strategy ID

-df_monitor_name String Alarm policy name
+df_monitor_name String Alert strategy name

 df_monitor_checker_id String Monitor ID